A topic from the subject of Biochemistry in Chemistry.

 Procedure:

-6. Measure the absorbance of the supernatant at 280 nm using a spectrophotometer.
+8. Measure the absorbance of the supernatant at 280 nm using a spectrophotometer.
+This measurement helps determine the amount of protein remaining in the supernatant, indicating the efficiency of the precipitation.

 Key Procedures:

 • Protein precipitation: Proteins in solution can be precipitated out of solution by adding a precipitation reagent such as ammonium sulfate.
-The precipitation reagent creates an environment that encourages protein molecules to aggregate together and form a pellet.
+The precipitation reagent alters the solubility of the protein, causing it to aggregate and form a pellet.

 • Centrifugation: Centrifugation is a technique used to separate particles in a solution based on their size and density.
-In this experiment, centrifugation is used to pellet the precipitated protein.
+In this experiment, centrifugation is used to pellet the precipitated protein, separating it from the supernatant.

 • Spectrophotometry: Spectrophotometry is a technique used to measure the absorbance of light by a sample.
-In this experiment, spectrophotometry is used to measure the protein concentration in the supernatant.
+In this experiment, spectrophotometry at 280 nm is used to quantify the protein concentration in both the supernatant and the original sample allowing for calculation of precipitation efficiency.

 Significance:

 Protein precipitation is a commonly used technique in protein biochemistry for purifying proteins.
-This technique can be used to remove impurities from a protein sample, concentrate a protein sample, or fractionate a protein sample.
+This technique can be used to remove impurities from a protein sample, concentrate a protein sample, or fractionate a protein sample based on solubility differences.

 Share on: